InfiniteXyy/hamburger/README.md

 - [x] Review

 version 0.0.2
+- [x] DSL support
-- [ ] DSL support
+- [ ] Reactive mode
-- [ ] VSCode plugin, type `@`, and auto suggest all available components
+- [x] VSCode plugin, type `@`, and auto suggest all available components
-- [ ] compatibility with popular UI Library
+- [x] compatibility with popular UI Library
 - [ ] performance test

 ## More

 This project was mostly inspired by `Swift UI`.
 Although I am not familiar with Swift, I think this programming style is really cool!

-Since I am still a beginner and a student in React society, any guidance is really precious to me.
+Since I am still a beginner and a student in frontend society, any guidance is really precious to me.

 if you have any opinion or suggestion, give me an **issue**!